 Back in 2017, we tested the Mercedes-Benz AMG C43 Coupe – and loved it.
 It made great sounds, and handled beautifully for the size of the car, and was only the second car ever that I gave a 5-chevron rating to.
 It made me wonder if you really need the C63, when the C43 was so good.

 This year, we got sent the 2019 C43 saloon to review.
 The last thing I wanted was for it to be worse in any way – you never know, sometimes it’s like a computer programme update where they break something that wasn’t broken, or make something that was great, worse.

-There’s only two options in the C43 AMG range – the Sedan and the Estate.
-Both are fitted with a 3-litre V6 twin-turbo petrol engine, putting out 287kW of power (up from 270kW of previous model) and a more-than-decent 520Nm of torque.
+There’s three options in the C43 AMG range – the Sedan, the Cabriolet, and the Estate.
+All are fitted with a 3-litre V6 twin-turbo petrol engine, putting out 287kW of power (up from 270kW of previous model) and a more-than-decent 520Nm of torque.
 This should get you to 100km/h in 4.7 seconds.

 There’s a 9-speed 9G-TRONIC transmission behind the engine, and 4MATIC (all-wheel drive) is standard.